-The project spans two rooftop carports comprised of 1,606 solar panels and should generate enough electricity to power 80 San Francisco homes.
-Over its lifetime, British Motors’ solar installation is expected to offset an estimated 14 million pounds of carbon dioxide, the equivalent of planting nearly seven thousand trees.
+The dramatic SolarCity design became the largest commercial solar installation in San Francisco, and earned special commendation from then-Mayor Gavin Newsom.
+The project spans two rooftop carports comprised of 1,606 solar panels and can generate enough electricity to power about 80 San Francisco homes.
+Over its lifetime, British Motors’ solar installation is expected to offset an estimated 14 million pounds of carbon dioxide, the equivalent of planting nearly 7,000 trees.